Our aim is to make Arkana College an advanced educational institute for Muslim Children.

 In 2013, the entire staff of Arkana College were trained in Spalding to equip them with further skills and practices most crucial to the development of reading.
 Our teaching programs then reflected the essential instructional components of effective reading programs.
 Mathletics, an online mathematical program had also been incorporated into teaching and learning programs to consolidate learning in Mathematics.

 In 2016, the school announced that Scope IT Education was coming to the school.
 Considering students are spending increasing amounts of time on electronic devices, they are missing the underlying principles of how they work.
 Our focus shifted to digital technology and through learning computational thinking, design and reasoning, we wanted to show the students how to be creators of technology!
 Lessons in coding, 3D printing, electronics, robotics and website development were planned for and implemented.
 In 2016, we also introduced interschool debating with competitions and gala days scheduled with Islamic schools and other independent schools.
 Our students represented our school proudly and they were debating with precision and efficiency.

 In 2016, and again in 2017, we purchased adjoining properties and our aim was to continue to acquire property until the school’s overall premises increased in size and subsequently, our student population.
 Our aim was to increase in size and number and continually serve our community well into the future.

-In 2018, we moved our Year 6 students into the largest room of he school, increasing their sense of independence and responsibility.
-We also created an additional class on K/1 so that our class sizes on Kindergarten and Year 1 did not exceed 20 students.
+In 2018, we created an additional class on K/1 so that our class sizes on Kindergarten and Year 1 did not exceed 20 students.
 We focused heavily on these younger years in terms of support and class size to ensure the students achieve the minimum reading, writing and arithmetic standards.